Aeurias/NadeshikoSlimeVR/README.md

 - [ ] Solder the BMI-270 module to the PCB.
 - [ ] Solder on a ESP32-C3 SuperMini module flush to the PCB.
 - [ ] OPTIONAL: Use polyimide tape or equivalent on sharp corners and the LiPo battery to protect it from puncture.
 - [ ] OPTIONAL: If using JST PH 2mm 2-pin header.
-Check battery JST plug matches the +/- polarity as on the PCB (Fix the battery plug if not).
+Check battery JST plug polarity matches the +/- polarity as on the PCB (Fix the battery plug if not).
-- [ ] Connect or solder on the LiPo battery with the power switch in the OFF position.
+- [ ] Connect or solder on the LiPo battery with the power switch in the OFF position in correct polarity.

 Flashing:

-- [ ] Power switch still in the OFF position; Flash firmware using the online firmware flasher.
+- [ ] Power switch still in the OFF position; Flash firmware using the online firmware flasher for BMI-270.
-- [ ] When flashing, you want to choose `BOARD_LOLIN_C3_MINI`.
+- [ ] When flashing, you want to choose `BOARD_LOLIN_C3_MINI` as the board.
 - [ ] In Advanced options, change SDA Pin to `"6"`, SCL Pin to `"7"`, and LED Pin to `"8"`.